 Explore Astrobiology and Life in Extreme Environments

 If there is life beyond our planet, what does it look like?
-Astrobiologists explore that question in part by looking at how organisms have evolved to live in the most extreme environments on Earth.
+Astrobiologists try to answer that question in part by looking at how organisms have evolved to live in the most extreme environments on Earth.

 We will survey locations on Earth where conditions approach the limits of survival – places like Antarctica’s ancient red waterfall, the deadly Crystal Caves in Mexico and the Challenger Deep.
 Students will learn about adaptations that allow organisms to live in these harsh environments.
-They will get an introduction to microscopy and examine extremophile microbes such as diatoms, tardigrades and nematodes.
-We will also look at conditions on some of the potentially habitable planets that astronomers have discovered.
+They will get an introduction to extremophile microbes such as diatoms, tardigrades and nematodes.
+We will also look at conditions on some of the potentially habitable planets that astronomers have discovered and consider the potential for past or present life on these planets.
 Students will design a planet that could sustain life and plan an astrobiology mission to Mars.
-This inspiring course will prepare students for further studies in astronomy, microbiology and related fields.

 What You Will Learn